pnp/cli-microsoft365/docs/manual/docs/cmd/graph/teams/teams-set.md

-`--displayName [displayName]`|Set the display name for the Microsoft Teams team `--description [description]`|Set the description for the Microsoft Teams team `--mailNickName [mailNickName]`|Set the mail alias for the Microsoft Teams team `--classification [classification]`|Set the classification for the Microsoft Teams team with valid values HBI, MBI, LBI, GDPR `--visibility [visibility]`|Set the visibility of the Microsoft Teams team with valid values Private,Public `-o, --output [output]`|Output type. `json|text`.
+`--displayName [displayName]`|Set the display name for the Microsoft Teams team `--description [description]`|Set the description for the Microsoft Teams team `--mailNickName [mailNickName]`|Set the mail alias for the Microsoft Teams team `--classification [classification]`|Set the classification for the Microsoft Teams team `--visibility [visibility]`|Set the visibility of the Microsoft Teams team with valid values Private, Public `-o, --output [output]`|Output type. `json|text`.
 Default `text` `--verbose`|Runs command with verbose logging `--debug`|Runs command with debug logging